dawah-wadah/a-A-Mafia/README.md

 ## Getting Started

 Once the game has started, players are challenged on their ability to convincingly lie as well as detect when other players are lying.
-The game is played live, and can range from 7 to 15 players.
+The game is played live, and can range from 2-10.
 Upon entering a game, players will randomly assigned to groups - Town, Mafia, and Neutrals.

 <p align='center'>Lobby</p>
 <div align='center'>